Detharon/Blitzkrieg/README.md

 All logic resides in the **code** project, while the **desktop** one provides just a single window to launch it.
 The **desktop** project is responsible for creating the executable.
 I'll describe the complete process once this project has proper docs.

+## Known issues

+- Region hitboxes aren't accurate, because of that, the neighbour region highlight is very wonky
+- Starting a new game does not preserve a camera position and zoom level